ITISFoundation/dockerfiles/ci/github/action-build-and-push/README.md

 - `REGISTRY_PASSWORD`[**mandatory**] registry password or access token
 - `TARGET_PROJECT_PATH`[**mandatory**] registry password or access token

-Inside the `TARGET_PROJECT_PATH` the action expects to find a Makefile as te following commands will be issued:
+Inside the `TARGET_PROJECT_PATH` the action expects to find a Makefile as tke following commands will be issued:

 - `make github-ci-pull` will attempt to pull a previous image, this command may fail and the action will continue
 - `make github-ci-build` builds the image